Healing Means that Pain Stops Controlling your Life

 5 First-aid techniques to cure wounds

 • Describe and be aware.
-The first advice is not to put off until tomorrow what you could do today.
+The first piece of advice is not to put off until tomorrow what you could do today.
 Don’t ignore what’s troubling you today.
-The best way to do that is to know how to describe your emotional states.
+The best way to do that is to know how to describe your emotional state.
 Words like “today I feel empty, angry, hurt, I’m scared, I feel alone, frustrated, etc.” can help.

 • The second step is to not be dependent.
 You should understand and accept that no one deserves to be a victim of a traumatic wound, disappointment, or ongoing negative state of mind.